peterlacko/gooddata-ui/docs/cors.md

 To request a CORS setup, submit your request via the [GoodData Support Portal](https://support.gooddata.com/hc/en-us).
 In your request, provide the following:

-* The name of your GoodData domain
+* The name of your GoodData domain.
-* URLs the you want to enable
+* URLs you want to enable.

 ### Example